sharika-nargis/public_api/README.md

 >> Click OK and then Run

 ## 🙏 Credits
-Special thanks to Sharika Nargis for the excellent tutorial series.
+Special thanks to Sharika Nargis.